meta-logi/metaagent-support/rethinkdb-sink-plugin/README.md

-**RethinkDB-sink-plguin** is a RethinkDB egress plugin for MTConnet Agents.
+**RethinkDB-sink-plugin** is a RethinkDB egress plugin for MTConnet Agents.
 The plugin streams data from the agent to a designated RethinkDB v2.4+ server.

 Here is a MTConnect agent configuration example using this RethinkDB egress plugin:
 ```